 Enrollment and Confirming Acceptance

-When you receive your enrollment contract the Letter of Acceptance is prepared/issued at the same time and normally sent to you by email.
-This is the time when you have paid the LOA fee and confirmed your admission per terms in offer and enrollment contract.
-Can-College Admission Process and LOA fee is a Non-Refundable fee.
-The Can-College Letter of Acceptance and Admission Registration fee range is between CAD 99-CAD 500 for processing your Admission & Letter of Acceptance.
-Please note that this fee is also non-refundable if a visa is rejected, however, it is considered towards tuition fee upon receipt of visa and if the student starts the program with the Can-College.
+When you receive your enrollment contract, the Letter of Acceptance (LOA) is prepared/issued at the same time and normally sent to you by email.
+This is when you have paid the LOA fee and confirmed your admission per terms in the offer and enrollment contract.
+The Can-College admission process and LOA fee is a non-refundable fee.
+The Can-College Letter of Acceptance and Admission Registration fee range is between $99 CAD - $500 CAD for processing your admission and LOA.
+Please note that this fee is also non-refundable if a visa is rejected.
+However, it is considered towards tuition fee upon receiving a visa and if the student starts the program with the Can-College.

 All tuition payments can be made, in CANADIAN dollars, by Visa, MasterCard, money order, certified cheque, wire transfer or Western Union.
-All payment details can be found in the Letter of Acceptance or, please refer to our Payment page.
+All payment details can be found in the Letter of Acceptance or refer to our Payment page.

-Your Letter of Acceptance may contain one of 3 situations:
+Your Letter of Acceptance may contain one of the three following situations:

 A condition may be as simple as providing additional academic documentation, or it might be something like needing to upgrade English or math skills.
 Your Letter of Acceptance will have all the information.

-LOA Deferral: due to delay in Visa-Permit Process: If for any reason, you wish to change the date or defer your admission to a different session that is possible subject to availability of seats at that time.
-Unfortunately in this situation, we may not be able to offer you a seat in the program you have chosen.
+3. LOA Deferrals and Extensions due to a delay in the visa-permit process: If for any reason you wish to change the date or defer your admission to a different session, it is possible but will be subject to the availability of seats at that time.
+Unfortunately in this situation, we may not be able to offer you a seat in the program and session that you have chosen.
 You can speak to one of the Can-College Service Manager about other program options if required.

-The LOA and enrollment Contract process begins with a prospect applying for admission, then receiving an offer for admission in the study program.
-Admission offer is not an LOA or a Contract.
+The LOA and enrollment process begins with a prospect applying for admission, then receiving an offer for admission in the study program.
+The admission offer is not an LOA or a contract.
 If admission is approved, the applicant will have 30 days to review and accept the offer and to fulfill condition(s) within, if any.